Wanerrrrr/cdw-repo/style-guide.md

 ```
 image/alien_banner.jpg
-image/frame.png
 ```

 Purpose

-Used as the primary visual banner at the top of the page and the border.
+Used as the primary visual banner at the top of the page.

 The image establishes the website as an extraterrestrial archive before users enter the main content.